Mortgages with a Debt Management Plan (DMP)

 Look for opportunities to reduce discretionary spending – things like dining out, subscriptions, or impulse purchases.
 Redirect the money you save into a dedicated savings account for your deposit or to pay down your existing debts.
 Even small sacrifices can make a significant difference in the long run.

 One of the biggest factors affecting affordability is how much debt you already have.
 Prioritise clearing high-interest debt, as it can have a serious impact on your overall monthly expenditure.
-If you have loans or credit card balances, consider paying them off or consolidating them into lower-interest options if possible.
+If you have loans or credit card balances, consider paying them off or consolidating them into lower-interest options if possible to improve your chances of being accepted for a mortgage with a DMP.

 If your current income isn’t sufficient to cover your living expenses and future mortgage payments, consider looking for ways to increase your earnings.
 This could involve taking on extra work, freelancing, or finding a side hustle.
 Even small increases in income can improve your affordability ratio and make you a more attractive candidate to lenders.

-The more you can save for a deposit, the better your chances of securing a mortgage – even with a DMP in your past.
+The more you can save for a deposit, the better your chances of securing a mortgage with a DMP.
 A larger deposit reduces the lender’s risk and may help you secure a better deal, including lower interest rates.
-Aim for a deposit of at least 15–20%, especially if you’ve had credit issues.
+Aim for a deposit of at least 5–15%, especially if you’ve had credit issues.

 With limited lender options available to those with credit issues or active DMPs, working with a specialist mortgage broker can be invaluable.
-A broker will be able to connect you with lenders who offer products specifically for people in your situation, improving your chances of approval.
+A broker will be able to connect you with lenders who offer products specifically for people in your situation, improving your chances of approval for a mortgage with a DMP.
 They’ll also help you navigate the complex affordability calculations and find the best deal for your financial situation.

 • This is our speciality – it’s what we do